brooks-code/kaggle/README.md

   - Related project: [Toulouse biblio chronicle](https://github.com/brooks-code/toulouse-biblio-chronicle)

 ## Notebooks

+- [Fallout: New Vegas data exploration notebook](https://www.kaggle.com/code/grimespoint/fallout-new-vegas-dataset-exploration) is an NLP tailored playground that explores and transforms raw game text through some systematic exploratory data analysis and preprocessing.

 - This [EDA guide](https://www.kaggle.com/code/grimespoint/toulouse-public-library-loans-dataset-analysis) walks through an analysis of the Toulouse public library loans dataset.
 It includes basic statistics, outlier detection, and column‑level analytics for fields like title, author, media type, and audience.
 It also includes summary reports about popular authors, media types and audience trends plus an interactive Jupyter widget for exploratory visualization.